-Want to help care for these big beauties?
+Want to help care for these incredible animals?

 What better place to be situated than near the city of Jaipur caring for these magnificent animals.
 Working in the village of Amber close to the royal Amber Fort you will be looking after the elephants in the morning before they start their hard work at the Fort.
 These elephants work hard carrying tourists around the Fort and so you will be making sure that they are ready to start the day!